 Ivan Edward Sutherland (born May 16, 1938)[1] is an American computer scientist and Internet pioneer.
-He received the Turing Award from the Association for Computing Machinery in 1988 for the invention of Sketchpad, an early predecessor to the sort of graphical user interface that has become ubiquitous in personal computers.
-He was a professor at Utah when he co-founded computer graphics company Evans and Sutherland (E&S) in 1968.
+He received the Turing Award from the Association for Computing Machinery in 1988 for the invention of computers.
+He was a professor at Utah when he co-founded computer graphics company Evans and Sutherland